niklas-englert/9GAG-Controls/README.md

 - Fixed smaller CSS issues.

 ### v1.0.0 (2020.05.04)
-- Added a new control bar on the left.
+- Added a new control bar on the right.
 - Added volume slider.
 Changes will saved in browser storage and applied to all videos.
 - Added zoom button and slider.
 Changes will be saved in browser storage.
 - Activate controls on videos.
-Moved mute button and duration display to the sides so the controles aren't overlaid.
+Moved mute button and duration display to the sides so the controls aren't overlaid.
 - Hide various external ads (like Google AdSense embeds).
 - Hide various disruptive promotions for 9GAG's own products like their mobile apps.
 - Hide Connatix video posts.
-Instead a message this displayed: "9GAG Controls: Promoted video from Connatix hidden.
+Instead this message is displayed: "9GAG Controls: Promoted video from Connatix hidden.
 Click to reveal."
 - Hide Facebook and Pinterest share buttons.